cyberbotics/blender-webots-exporter/README.md

 cp export_webots.py "$BLENDER_ADD_ON_PATH/export_webots"
 ```

-Enable the "Webots exporter" add-on in `Blender / Preferences / Add-ons / Testing`.
+Enable the "Webots exporter" add-on in `Blender / Preferences / Add-ons / Community`.

-## JSON Data File Specifications
+## JSON Conversion File Specifications

-[The data JSON file](https://en.wikipedia.org/wiki/JSON) specifies how to convert the Blender nodes to Webots ones.
+The [JSON](https://en.wikipedia.org/wiki/JSON) conversion file specifies how to convert the Blender nodes to Webots ones.

-It is basically a JSON Object (i.e. key-value associative array) containing the conversion rules for each node.
+It is basically a JSON Object (i.e. key-value associative array) containing a conversion rule for each node.
-During the exportation, if a key of this JSON Object match with the slugified Blender node name, then its value (the conversion JSON Object) is used for the conversion.
+During the exportation, when a key of this JSON Object matches with the slugified Blender node name, then its value (a JSON Object) is used for the conversion.

-A conversion JSON Object could contain the following conversion rules:
+The conversion JSON Object could contain the following conversion rules:

-- `target node`: JSON String defining to which Webots node the Blender node should be converted.
+- `target node` [required]: JSON String defining to which Webots node the Blender node should be converted.
 For example, it could be `Solid`, `Robot`, `Camera`, `HingeJoint` or `SliderJoint`.
-- `fields`: JSON Object which can contain any Webots node fields.
-The conversion tool will add like it as-is.
-It is convenient to add device-specific fields, like `Camera.width`, etc.
+- `fields` [optional]: JSON Object which can contain any Webots node fields.
+The conversion tool will add these fields as-is.
+It is convenient to add device specific fields, like `Camera.width`, `Emitter.name`, etc.

+The following conversion rules are only available in the case of a `Solid` node (or derived):

-- `physics`: JSON Object which can contain the [Webots Physics node](https://www.cyberbotics.com/doc/reference/physics) fields (like `mass`, `density` and `centerOfMass`)
+- `physics` [optional]: JSON Object which can contain the [Webots Physics node](https://www.cyberbotics.com/doc/reference/physics) fields (like `mass`, `density` and `centerOfMass`).
+If this key is not defined, then no `Physics` node is not generated (the Solid can be pinned to the static environment, or controlled using kinematics rules.)
-- `boundingObject`: JSON Object which can contain either a JSON String called `custom` to define the content of the [Webots Solid.boundingObject field](https://www.cyberbotics.com/doc/reference/solid) fields.
+- `boundingObject` [optional]: JSON Object which can contain either a JSON String called `custom` to define the content of the [Webots Solid.boundingObject field](https://www.cyberbotics.com/doc/reference/solid) fields.
 If `custom` is not defined, then the AABB box of the Blender object is used to create the boundingObject.
+If this key is not defined, then no collision object is generated.

-The following conversion rules are only available in the case of a `Joint` type:
+The following conversion rules are only available in the case of a `Joint` node:

-- `jointParameters`: JSON Object which can contain the [Webots (Hinge)JointParameters node](https://www.cyberbotics.com/doc/reference/jointparameters) fields (like `axis`, `spring/dampingConstant` and `suspension*`).
+- `jointParameters` [optional]: JSON Object which can contain the [Webots (Hinge)JointParameters node](https://www.cyberbotics.com/doc/reference/jointparameters) fields (like `axis`, `spring/dampingConstant` and `suspension*`).
-- `motor`: JSON Object which can contain the [Webots LinearMotor or RotationalMotor node](https://www.cyberbotics.com/doc/reference/rotationalmotor) fields (like `name`, `maxTorque`, `maxPosition` or `maxVelocity`)
+- `motor` [optional]: JSON Object which can contain the [Webots LinearMotor or RotationalMotor node](https://www.cyberbotics.com/doc/reference/rotationalmotor) fields (like `name`, `maxTorque`, `maxPosition` or `maxVelocity`)
-- `positionSensor`: JSON Object which can contain the [Webots PositionSensor node](https://www.cyberbotics.com/doc/reference/positionsensor) fields (like `name`)
+- `positionSensor` [optional]: JSON Object which can contain the [Webots PositionSensor node](https://www.cyberbotics.com/doc/reference/positionsensor) fields (like `name`)

 Examples: